 As long as you meet your daily requirement of nutrients, your diet will remain adequate, and you can be sure that you and your baby will remain healthy as well.

-So, remember, being vegetarian is a boon during pregnancy; the trick is to eat right.
+So, remember, being vegetarian can be a boon during pregnancy; the trick is to eat right.
 Ensure your daily diet in pregnancy includes foods that give you and your baby the right nutrients.
-All the best!

-The author is Neha Chandna, who is a practicing dietitian since the last 8 years.
-The views, opinions and recommendations expressed in this article are solely those of the author and intended as an educational aid.
+The author is Neha Chandna, who is a practicing dietitian for the last eight years.
+The views, opinions, and recommendations expressed in this article are solely those of the author and intended as an educational aid.
 Please consult your doctor for professional advice concerning specific health/medical matters.